cofoundry-cms/Cofoundry.Docs/src/Framework/Roles & Permissions/Index.md

 Cofoundry uses a fairly simple permissions system.
 At the most basic level a *permission* represents a single action and a *role* represents a collection of many permitted permissions.
-Roles are assigned to users, or if you are not logged in then a special *Anonymous* role is assigned to you.
+Roles are assigned to users, or if you are not signed in then a special *Anonymous* role is assigned to you.

 As with other roles, the *Anonymous* role is assigned a set of permissions which you can customize to the requirements of your application, but by default the role is assigned read-only access to most entities to allow basic website functions to work.